 Mavis was terrified of being struck by lighting and thought for sure that would be the way she would die.
 She had been born during a thunderstorm and thought she was fated to be killed by a lightning bolt.
 She never stayed out in the rain and banished metal beds from the family’s home.
 This was not to be the case.

 Mavis made many quilts and her favorite was a patchwork made with pieces of one of Basil’s shirts, which was a red flannel.
-Mavis called it the “Cussing Cover” because Basil had been wearing the red flannel during their first marital spat, which included some colorful language, according to local legend.
+Mavis called it the “Cussing Cover” because Basil had been wearing the red flannel during their first marital spat.
+According to local legend, that spat included some colorful language.

 A Broken Promise

-Less than a year after Mavis’s death, Basil took a new wife, Trulie Jane Lawson, who was much younger and also lived in Cades Cove.
+Less than a year after Mavis’s death, Basil took a new wife, Trulie Jane Lawson, who also lived in Cades Cove and was much younger.
 Trulie Jane found that Mavis’s old wooden bed simply wasn’t big enough for her.
 She persuaded Basil to buy them a metal bed.
 Now, you know Mavis didn’t like that!

 One evening, when the weather was particularly cold, Trulie Jane asked Basil if they could use one of Mavis’s quilts to stay warm.
 Basil allowed Trulie to bring a quilt onto the metal bed.
 Trulie chose the Cussing Cover.